aleksati/ableton-navigation-system/README.md

 # Overview
 Navigate Ableton Live's session view as a 2D matrix using as few MIDI control signals as possible (two buttons; one for scene skipping and one for synth skipping).
-The scripts work by associating individual MIDI tracks with specific scenes, enabling very fast "skipping" between synths and scenes in Abelton, making them ideal for live performance setting.
-Also includes a script for semi-automatic midi-mapping and custom configuration.
+The scripts work by associating individual MIDI tracks with specific scenes in Ableton, enabling very fast "skipping" between synths and scenes, making them ideal for live performance.

 <p align="left">
  <img src="img/main.gif" width=auto>